 generations was first seen as a Platform performance at the National Theatre, London, on 30 June 2005.
 The play was revived at the Young Vic, London, in March 2007, in a production directed by Sacha Wares.

 Both plays are also available in the collection debbie tucker green plays: one.

-'poetry laced with shards of broken glass... short, sharp and pungent theatre'Guardian
+'Poetry laced with shards of broken glass... short, sharp and pungent theatre'Guardian on trade

-'packs more into its single intense act than most plays twice its duration manage... shocking emotional violence... a riveting examination of the queasy relationship between two parts of our economically divided world.
-A small wonder'The Times
+'Packs more into its single intense act than most plays twice its duration manage... shocking emotional violence... a riveting examination of the queasy relationship between two parts of our economically divided world.
+A small wonder'The Times on trade

-'an entire continent made personal in debbie tucker green's devastating play... runs for fewer than 30 minutes, but will last you a lifetime'Guardian
+'An entire continent made personal in debbie tucker green's devastating play... runs for fewer than 30 minutes, but will last you a lifetime'Guardian on generations

 10 Oct 2005Size: 198mm x 130mm